-Search Engine Optimisation (SEO) is a process that allows search engines, like Google and Bing, to read your website and know when to show it to a user.
-For example, if you provide haircuts in Melbourne, when someone searches for “Haircut Melbourne”, you want your website to be presented in the list of searches the user is shown.
+Search Engine Optimisation (SEO) is a process that allows search engines, like Google and Bing, to find, read and understand your website and know when to show it to a user that’s looking for businesses similar to yours.

-When it comes to new clients, ensuring your website can be found is really important.
-Although SEO can be complex, there are few basic SEO processes that can be easily implemented on your website so you can rank better in searches and get those clients walking through your door.
+Although SEO may sound complex, there are few basic best practices that can be easily implemented on your website so you can rank better in searches and get more clients walking through your door!

-Make your website mobile friendly
+1. Make your website mobile friendly

-Increase how quickly your website loads
+2. Ensure your website loads quickly

 There are a couple of common causes of slow websites:

 To fix this, resize your images to the required size before you load them into your website platform.
 You’ll need to use an image editor that allows you to select a height and width in pixels.
 If you don’t have Photoshop, use Pixlr, which is a free online image editing tool.

 If you’re using videos on your website, make sure they’re embedded via YouTube or Vimeo so you’re not hosting the videos on your own website, as this will slow it down considerably.
 To learn how to optimise images for SEO, check out this blog.